fhfuih/fhfuih.github.io/content/blog/writing/my-latex-academic-writing-tips/index.en.md

 but when additional space is inserted due to text justification, the additional space is more likely to be added to the sentence spaces.

 {{<figure src="sentence-spacing.png" alt="A screenshot of a sample LaTeX document.
 Both two sentence breaks are longer than word breaks, and one sentence break is especially longer." caption="A screenshot of a sample LaTeX document.
-Both two sentence breaks are longer than word breaks, and the one before "A" is especially longer.">}}
+Both two sentence breaks are longer than word breaks, and the one before \"A\" is especially longer.">}}

 The compiler uses a very straightforward criterion to detect inter-sentence spaces: the space must follow a period (or other punctuations signalling the end of a sentence like exclamation marks and question marks),